Skip to main content

 I will forever love my mama!
 She will be loved and cherished by her brother Robert Starks (Callie); nephews Donald “Donnie” Bright, Jr. (Sharisse); Michael Jones (Carol); Henry Smith, Jr. (Tammy); Patrick Starks; Kelvin Starks (Shannon); Dr. Donald Blair, II (Gayle); nieces Cheryl Jones, Constance Flowers (Milton); Jeanne Jones; Charlotte Jones; Alberta Blair; a host of great- nieces and great-nephews and special sister-friends Mary “Sisty” Banks, Clara Bell-Johnson, Nancy Brembry, Gwen Brown, Carl Ann Dyer, Algie Rita Lawrence, and Sylvia Wayne.

-To send flowers to the family or plant a tree in memory of Mary Blair, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Mary, please visit our floral store.

 Visitation (MASK OPTIONAL)